Blanket vs. Scheduled Personal Property Coverage

 Approximately two-thirds of American homes are underinsured.
 Here are nine warning signs that your dwelling coverage, personal property limits, or ALE coverage may fall short when you need them most.

-Standard commercial property policies exclude losses from off-premises utility failures.
-Learn how the utility services endorsement closes this devastating coverage gap for restaurants and businesses with perishable inventory.
+Standard commercial property policies exclude off-premises utility failures.
+How the utility services endorsement closes the gap for perishable inventory.

-A practical guide to the pack-out, storage, and cleaning process during an insurance claim.
-Covers your right to take cash instead of services, proper pack-out procedures, storage levels, items commonly damaged during the process, and California-specific regulations.
+Your right to take cash instead of services, proper pack-out procedure, storage levels, items commonly damaged in transit, and the California regulations.

-How the ISO CP 12 11 Peak Season endorsement increases business personal property limits during high-inventory months, and why most seasonal businesses are dangerously underinsured during their highest-exposure periods.
+How the ISO CP 12 30 Peak Season endorsement raises business personal property limits during high-inventory months - and why seasonal businesses underinsure.

 Personal Property & Contents Claims